anujrawat2007/youtube-clone/README.md

 # YouTube Clone

-This is a front-end clone of the YouTube homepage, built to practice and showcase my web development skills.
+This is a front-end clone of the YouTube homepage, built to practice.

 ## 🚀 Features
 * Responsive layout (Mobile friendly)